youranye/RPG-Game-Void-Quest/README.md

 * How did you apply it?

 This change was from our original UML diagram to the current one.
-It has already been implementedChanged Character Class to not violate by adding derived Player Class.
+It has already been implemented.
 The solution was to add a Player class that inherits from Character and holds any members that would be specific to a player Character.

 * How did this change help you write better code?